 If you elect to purchase SLI, coverage will be provided to you and any authorized driver under an excess automobile policy issued to Budget.
-SLI provides protection for third party automobile claims for the difference between the minimum financial responsibility limits provided under paragraph 22 above and a maximum combined single limit of liability of $1,000,000 or $2,000,000 depending on the jurisdiction of rental for bodily injury, death or property damage for each accident.
+SLI provides protection for third party automobile claims for the difference between the minimum financial responsibility limits provided under paragraph 22 above and a maximum combined single limit of liability of $1,000,000 or $2,000,000 depending on the jurisdiction of rental and vehicle class for bodily injury, death or property damage for each accident.
 This coverage is provided under a policy of excess liability insurance more fully described in the available brochure and is subject to all of the conditions and limitations described in paragraph 22 above, except that notwithstanding anything contained in the Agreement, the terms of the policy will at all times control.
 SLI does not apply to liability for bodily injury or property damage arising out of any "prohibited use of the car" as described in paragraph 15 of the Agreement, all of which are exclusions to SLI.
 Other exclusions to SLI are listed in the SLI policy.
 You understand that you will be charged the rate per day for a full day even if you don’t have the car for the entire day.Disclosures Regarding Supplemental Liability Insurance In the State of Florida

 What is Supplemental Liability Insurance (SLI)?

-Budget has Supplemental Liability Insurance (SLI) available at all Florida locations.
+Budget has Supplemental Liability Insurance (SLI) available at most US locations.
 SLI is a special optional service offered by Budget when you rent a car from Budget.
 It’s an "Excess Automobile Liability Insurance Policy" that provides additional liability insurance, within specified limits, above the limits provided in the Agreement.
 SLI insures you, and authorized operators as defined in the Agreement against claims made by third parties against you, the customer, for bodily injury/death and property damage caused by the use or operation of a Budget rental car as permitted in the Agreement.
 SLI is a separate insurance policy issued to Budget by ACE American Insurance Company.

 If you elect to accept SLI, you will pay an additional daily charge as shown on the Agreement.
 The purchase of SLI is not required in order to rent a car from Budget.